xUnderGame/vscode-origins-snippets/README.md

 # VS Code Origins Snippets
 <div align=center>
     <img src="icon.webp" style="width: 150px">
 </div>

 ### **Latest release: 1.0.0**
 This extension for Visual Studio Code adds snippets from the Minecraft Origins mod.
 Check out the [Origins wiki](https://origins.readthedocs.io/en/latest) for more information.
+You can obtain the extension by clicking [here](https://marketplace.visualstudio.com/items?itemName=UnderGame.vscode-origins-snippets) or searching it up in VS Code.

 ## Usage
 Type part of a snippet, press enter, and the snippet gets sent.
 You can also press `Ctrl`+`Space` to activate snippets.